philipe-go/gobot-trader.bot/README.md

 //***UNCOMMENT here when inserting the database link on the class Pombos ***//
 //***DELETE HERE when inserting the database link on the class Pombos ***// /*Insert you Strategy logic here*/
+/*Insert your remote database login and credentials here -> */
 ```